The Bench Press Pyramid Workout

 Ascending Pyramid

-In theory, this could be a great way to warm up to push some really heavy weight.
+In theory, this could be a great way to warm up to push some really heavy weights.
 Most of the time, you'll see people reserve themselves.
 They do this so they have the energy necessary once they get to the heavier-weight sets.
 This could help them work up to their one, two, or even three-rep max.

 In fact, this is normally what I'll do for my bench press pyramid workouts.
 I'll give you another example of what this could look like with 5 total sets.
-This could be an attempt for a new 1-Rep maximum.
+This could be an attempt at a new 1-Rep maximum.

 Set #1 12-20 Reps at 50-70% 1RM